 How to make oatmeal chocolate chip muffins

-- Preheat oven to 350 degrees Fahrenheit.
+- Preheat the oven to 350 degrees Fahrenheit.
 Line a muffin pan with silicone muffin liners or grease a nonstick muffin tin.

 - Mash bananas.
 In a medium-large mixing bowl, add your bananas and mash until mostly no lumps remain.
 For these oatmeal muffins, you want brown or spotted bananas.
 They are easy to mash and the riper they are, the sweeter they are.